-24. State Residency Classification
+U. State Residency Classification

-Residency is established at the time of application to TTUHSC EI Paso.
-Some students may be eligible for Border County waivers; see OP 77.18, Border County Waiver, https://elpaso.ttuhsc.edu/opp/documents/77/op7718.pdf.
+Residency is established at the time of application to TTUHSC El Paso.
+Some students may be eligible for Border County waivers; see HSCEP OP 77.18">HSCEP OP 77.18, Border County Waivers.

 Students are responsible for registering under the proper residence classification and for providing documentation as required by the institution.
 If there is any question about the right to classification as a resident of Texas, it is the student's obligation, prior to the time of enrollment, to ask for an official determination by the Office of the Registrar.
 Non-residents who live in Texas taking only online courses are charged non-resident tuition and fees.
 An applicant whose classification as a resident of the State of Texas is not clearly established should request a Residency Questionnaire from the Office of the Registrar.
+The Oath of Residency information can be found at: https://elpaso.ttuhsc.edu/studentservices/registrar/forms.aspx

-25. Student Government Association
+V. Student Government Association (SGA)

 The Student Government Association (SGA) promotes, directs and coordinates student activities at Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso).
 The executive council and senators are elected from each of the three schools and act to voice student concerns to the TTUHSC El Paso Faculty and Staff and encourage interdisciplinary communication and participation among the individual schools that compose TTUHSC El Paso.
-The office of Student Services and Student Affairs provides administrative support for SGA.
-See the SGA web-page at https://elpaso.ttuhsc.edu/studentservices/sga/.
+The Office of Student Services and Student Engagement (SSSE) provides administrative support for SGA.
+See the SGA web-page on the SSSE site or view SGA on TechEngage.

-26. Student Publications
+W. Student Publications